Special and Unusual Circumstances

 • If your program required you to purchase a computer that cost more than an average computer, please explain those requirements.

 Please understand that some expenses, such as the cost of caring for dependents, is already considered in your SAI (formerly, EFC), so we are not permitted to consider those general costs here.
 If you have any questions about this, please reach out to your Financial Aid Advisor.
-If you are ready to request this type of appeal, you may do so here (The Request process for 2024-25 will be coming soon).
+If you are ready to request this type of appeal, you may do so here.
 Some follow-up may be required in order to determine whether an Unusual Circumstances appeal is appropriate for your situation.
 Once an appeal has been completed, students can typically expect a response within 5-10 business days.

 Questions?